VikParuchuri/marker/README.md

 See [below](#benchmarks) for detailed speed and accuracy benchmarks, and instructions on how to run your own benchmarks.

+# Community

+[Discord](https://discord.gg//KuZwXNGnfH) is where we discuss future development.

 # Limitations

 PDF is a tricky format, so marker will not always work perfectly.
 Here are some known limitations that are on the roadmap to address: